ImmoMakelaarVergelijker

 • Doors and frames in a standard home:

-• 2.5 litres of gloss paint will often go a long way (depending on the number of doors).
+• 2.5 litres of gloss paint will often cover 4-6 doors including frames in 2 coats, depending on the complexity of the panelling.

 Practical tips to avoid buying too little - or too much